 Knowing numbers in Norwegian (Bokmål) is probably one of the most useful things you can learn to say, write and understand in Norwegian (Bokmål).
 Learning to count in Norwegian (Bokmål) may appeal to you just as a simple curiosity or be something you really need.
 Perhaps you have planned a trip to a country where Norwegian (Bokmål) is the most widely spoken language, and you want to be able to shop and even bargain with a good knowledge of numbers in Norwegian (Bokmål).

-North Germanic language of the Indo-European family, Norwegian (norsk) is the official language of Norway and counts about 5 million speakers.
+It's also useful for guiding you through street numbers.
+You'll be able to better understand the directions to places and everything expressed in numbers, such as the times when public transportation leaves.
+Can you think of more reasons to learn numbers in Norwegian (Bokmål)?North Germanic language of the Indo-European family, Norwegian (norsk) is the official language of Norway and counts about 5 million speakers.
 Norwegian has two official written forms: Bokmål (which means book tongue) and Nynorsk (or new Norwegian).
 We will focus on the Bokmål form here.

 Here is a list of numbers in Norwegian (Bokmål).
 We have made for you a list with all the numbers in Norwegian (Bokmål) from 1 to 20.
 We have also included the tens up to the number 100, so that you know how to count up to 100 in Norwegian (Bokmål).
 We also close the list by showing you what the number 1000 looks like in Norwegian (Bokmål).